Is RBS certification required in California?

 How do I get my RBS certification in California?

 Step 1: Your staff will need to register with the state of California in their RBS Portal.
 They will navigate to 'Getting Started' at the bottom of their screen and register on the portal.
 (This login is entirely separate from Serving Alcohol).
 They must pay $3 to the state of California to register.
 Have them write down their Server ID provided to them by the state.

-Step 2: Enroll into the California RBS Training course.
-Please enter in your new RBS Server ID and your last name.
-Your last name in the course MUST be the same as your RBS login last name.
+Step 2: Enroll in the California RBS Training course.
+Please enter your new RBS Server ID and last name.
+Your last name in the course MUST be the same as your RBS login.
 Complete the RBS training course.
 Your completion status will automatically be transmitted from Serving Alcohol to the state. (forgot your password?)

 How do I access the RBS training?

 We would like you to log back into your profile; you will have access to the new material and a chance to review it in its entirety.
 If you've never taken RBS training with Serving Alcohol before, you'll need to register, purchase, and follow the prompts.

 Do I need a different login to access the RBS Portal?